johnnygreeney/CardanoForTheMasses/Chapter-6-Plutus.md

 With the Mary hard fork in February 2021, native tokens became accessible on Cardano.
 Tokens could now be created by anybody, and they can be transferred and received freely.

-Each native token has its own minting policy, which specifies the circumstances under which tokens may be minted and burned.
+Each native token has its own minting policy,[^13] which specifies the circumstances under which tokens may be minted and burned.
 Users create minting policies in Haskell and compile them to Plutus Core after Plutus was deployed.
 During the minting or burning process, the Plutus Core policy script will be run in the context of the transaction, and it will have to approve or reject the action.
 This feature has boosted Cardano Non-Fungible Tokens (CNFTs) adoption by allowing for the use of considerably more complicated minting policies and trustless NFT issuance.

 Minting policies are made up of a series of basic rules that define signatures and timelocks.
 For example, a policy may declare that transactions can only mint or burn tokens if they are signed by two of the five potential signatures.
 A different policy can allow minting only before or after a certain time.